Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 10 sp, S.

-When you take the Attack action, you can replace one of your attacks with throwing a Net.
+When you take the **:rsc-a: Attack**{ .rsc } action, you can replace one of your attacks with throwing a Net.
 Target a creature you can see within 15 feet of yourself.
 The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus) or have the Restrained condition until it escapes.
 The target succeeds automatically if it is Huge or larger.

 To escape, the target or a creature within 5 feet of it must take an action to make a DC 10 Strength (Athletics) check, freeing the Restrained creature on a success.
 Destroying the Net (AC 10; 5 HP; Immunity to Bludgeoning, Poison, and Psychic damage) also frees the target, ending the effect.